raspberrypi/documentation/hardware/raspberrypi/usb.md

 ### <a name="powerlimits"></a>Port Power Limits

 USB devices have defined power requirements, in units of 100mA from 100mA to 500mA.
 The device advertises its own power requirements to the USB host when it is first connected.
-In theory, the actual power consumed by the device should not exceed its stated
+In theory, the actual power consumed by the device should not exceed its stated requirement.

 The USB ports on a Raspberry Pi have a design loading of 100mA each - sufficient to drive "low-power" devices such as mice and keyboards.
 Devices such as Wi-Fi adapters, USB hard drives, USB pen drives all consume much more current and should be powered from an external hub with its own power supply.
 While it is possible to plug a 500mA device into a Pi and have it work with a sufficiently powerful supply, reliable operation is not guaranteed.